 The main function of data protection laws, regardless of country, is to govern the collection, use, disclosure and care of personal data.
 As the amount of personal data around the world continues to grow, it becomes increasingly challenging for end users to know and protect their own personal data.
 Hence, organizations are required to take the necessary precaution to protect the data that they collect from end users.

-Data breaches leave end users vulnerable to crime such as identity theft and victims of unsolicited contact from malicious organizations.
+Data breaches leave end users vulnerable to crime such as identity theft and victims of unsolicited contact from malicious organizations and there is a real cost for businessescost for businesses.
 When an organization is determined to be guilty of inadequate data protection practices — whether or not a breach actually happens — the organization is liable to punishment in the form of hefty fines.